AaronNovakDev/out_Veggin/README.md

 # Criteria
-R1 Create your app using Ruby on Rails. - Done
+* R1 Create your app using Ruby on Rails. - Done
-R2 Use Postgresql database in development and production. - Done R3 Your app will have authentication (eg. Devise). - Done R4 Your app will have authorisation (i.e. users have restrictions on what they can see and edit).
+* R2 Use Postgresql database in development and production. - Done
+* R3 Your app will have authentication (eg. Devise). - Done
+* R4 Your app will have authorisation (i.e. users have restrictions on what they can see and edit). -Donem
-R5 Your app will have some type of file (eg. images) uploading capability. - Done R6 Your app is to be deployed to Heroku (recommended) or AWS. -Done
+* R5 Your app will have some type of file (eg. images) uploading capability. - Done
+* R6 Your app is to be deployed to Heroku (recommended) or AWS. -Done
 ## R7 Identification of the problem you are trying to solve by building this particular marketplace app.

 I've built this market-app because I have a lot of neighbours around me that really love working in their gardens, some are unfit for work, but produce some really nice fruit and vegetables.